Platformer, Light Puzzle Solver

 I was able to re-acquire DMC: Devil May Cry recently.
 One major difference from the original series is that the Devil Trigger function requires two buttons simultaneously instead of one.
 Even in the options menu using Devil Trigger requires “Cycle Target + Center Camera” inputs.
 If you tend to use it like a panic button this can be problematic.
 However, you can set one of the underside buttons to use L+R and thus activate Devil Trigger from a single button press.
 If you played Middle Earth: Shadow of Mordor you can have this same mapping for the Ultimate Weapon Techniques.

-In summation this controller comes with my endorsement, with whatever little sway that comes with at this point.
+In summation this controller comes with my endorsement.
 It’s solid and sturdy, yet operates smoothly.
 Problems that you may have with it can be answered potentially by myself and, failing that, the rest of the Steam community at large.
 For modern games it is plug-and-play with the bonus of being able to edit controls however you see fit.
 I feel it is indeed worth the standard $50 asking price.
 It is regularly on sale for $30, which makes it a comparable purchase to a wired controller.
 I am happier and happier still six months in.
 If you are considering purchasing it yourself, I personally don’t think you can go wrong with a Steam Controller.

 It has been a busy month.
 Aside from all the social plans and personal tasks, I gathered enough funding to buy the parts to assemble a new computer.
 It was a year of odd jobs to manage it.
 And, it being the first gaming device I’ve had all to myself in months, I may have spent just a little more time playing video games than was wholly constructive.
 That, as it is said, is on me.
 I have taken a solid look at all I’ve done the past year.
 Where I was when I started, and where I am now.
 I consider these things to answer one simply question.